FelixNeutatz/parquet-flinktacular/tutorial/parquet_flinktacular.md

 *"[Parquet](http://parquet.incubator.apache.org/) is a columnar storage format for Hadoop that supports complex nested data."*

-Parquet is an open source project.
+Parquet is an Apache open source project.
 Cloudera and Twitter are the major contributors.
 The idea for Parquet came from Google.
 They introduced their system called [Dremel](http://static.googleusercontent.com/media/research.google.com/en//pubs/archive/36632.pdf) which brings the advantages of columnar storage and nested data together.
 Parquet is implementing this concept in Hadoop.
 Since Flink provides a seamless integration for Hadoop formats, we can leverage all the advantages of Parquet in Flink.

 A [columnar storage format](http://en.wikipedia.org/wiki/Column-oriented_DBMS) brings a lot of advantages.
 The first one is [schema projection](#schema-projection).
 This makes it possible to read only those columns which are really needed in your application.